-- 1.1 Utilities have a statutory obligation to apply for streetworks permits and serve the appropriate subsequent notifications for their works on the TLRN by the registration of those notifications in the Transport for London (TfL) Local Street Works Register (LSWR).
-This is in accordance with relevant legislation such as the NRSWA, the TMA, the LoPS and the associated regulations and Codes of Practice.
-Failure to provide accurate information within the relevant notifications, and failure to serve notifications in a timely manner represent offences under the relevant sections of the legislation. - 1.2 Utilities are required to ensure their works on the TLRN are carried out in a safe manner in accordance with the NRSWA and associated Codes of Practice.
-Failure to do so is an offence under the relevant section of the legislation. - 1.3 Utilities are required to reinstate the road following their works on the TLRN in accordance with the NRSWA and the associated Code of Practice.
-Failure to do so is an offence under the relevant section of the legislation. - 1.4 Utilities are required to use their best endeavours to co-operate with TfL as the street authority, in the interests of safety, to minimise inconvenience to people using the street and to protect the structure of the street and the integrity of the apparatus in the street.
-Failure to do so is an offence under the relevant section of the legislation. - 1.5 The NRSWA and TMA place a number of other statutory duties and responsibilities on utilities with accompanying offences.
-Failure to comply with these duties and responsibilities are offences under the relevant sections of the legislation. - 1.6 Each case will be considered on its own facts and merits.
-There are however, general principles that apply to the way in which TfL will investigate and consider proceedings for each case. - 1.7 TfL will normally prosecute cases where a decision to prosecute has been made.
+- 1.1 Utilities have a statutory obligation to apply for streetworks permits and serve the appropriate subsequent notifications for their works on the TLRN by the registration of those notifications on Street Manager (SM).
+This is in accordance with relevant legislation such as the NRSWA, the TMA, the LoPS and their associated regulations and Codes of Practice.
+Failure to provide accurate information within the relevant notifications, and failure to serve notifications in a timely manner represent offences under the relevant sections of the legislation. - I.2 Utilities are required to ensure their works on the TLRN are carried out in a safe manner in accordance with the NRSWA and associated Codes of Practice.
+Failure to do so is an offence under the relevant section of the legislation. - I.3 Utilities are required to reinstate the road following their works on the TLRN in accordance with the NRSWA and the associated Codes of Practice.
+Failure to do so is an offence under the relevant section of the legislation. - Utilities are required to use their best endeavours to co-operate with TfL as the street authority, in the interests of safety, to minimise inconvenience to people using the street and to protect the structure of the street and the integrity of the apparatus in the street.
+Failure to do so is an offence under the relevant section of the legislation. - I.5 The NRSWA and TMA place a number of other statutory duties and responsibilities on utilities with accompanying offences.
+Failure to comply with these duties and responsibilities are offences under the relevant sections of the legislation. - I.6 Each case will be considered on its own facts and merits.
+There are, however, general principles that apply to the way in which TfL will investigate and consider proceedings for each case. - I.7 If L will normally prosecute cases where a decision to prosecute has been made.
 TfL will also comply with the disclosures rules, in accordance with the provisions of the Criminal Procedure and Investigations Act 1996 (as amended by the Criminal Justice Act 2003) and the Attorney General's Guidelines on disclosure.

-2. Types of Offences to be prosecuted

-- 2.1 TfL may prosecute offences relating to streetworks activities on the TLRN, including but not limited to:- - (a) All streetworks offences under the New Roads and Streetworks Act 1991 (NRSWA), the Traffic Management Act 2004 (TMA) and the London Permit Scheme (LoPS), committed on the Transport for London Road Network (TLRN). - (b) All relevant Highway offences under the Highways Act 1980 where TfL is the Highway Authority - (c) All other offences related or incidental to street or highway works where the TfL is Street, Highway or Traffic Authority. - 2.2 The above list is not exhaustive and TfL may prosecute other offences relevant or incidental to streetworks on the TLRN, outside of the list of offences set out in this policy.
+- 2. Types of Offences to be Prosecuted - 2.ITfL may prosecute offences relating to streetworks activities on the TLRN, including but not limited to:- - (a) All streetworks offences under the New Roads and Streetworks Act 1991 (NRSWA), the Traffic Management Act 2004 (TMA) and the London Permit Scheme (LoPS), committed on the Transport for London Road Network (TLRN) - (b) All relevant highway offences under the Highways Act 1980 where TfL is the Highway Authority - (c) All other offences related or incidental to street or highway works where the TfL is Street, Highway or Traffic Authority - 2.2 The above list is not exhaustive, and TfL may prosecute other offences relevant or incidental to streetworks on the TLRN, outside of the list of offences set out in this policy

-3. Who will prosecute?

-- 3.1 Offences listed in paragraph 2.1 above will normally be prosecuted by: - a) Transport for London, or by - b) Any other approved and designated person or agency acting for and on behalf of TfL.
+- 3. Who Will Prosecute? - 3.1Offences listed in paragraph 2.1above will normally be prosecuted by: - a) Transport for London, or by - b) Any other approved and designated person or agency acting for and on behalf of TfL